shaik1002/biggitlabbomb/doc/administration/settings/continuous_integration.md

 ## Set CI/CD limits

 > - **Maximum number of active pipelines per project** setting [removed](https://gitlab.com/gitlab-org/gitlab/-/issues/368195) in GitLab 16.0.
-> - **Maximum number of jobs in a single pipeline** setting [moved](https://gitlab.com/gitlab-org/gitlab/-/issues/287669) from GitLab Enterprise Edition to GitLab Community Edition in 17.6.

 You can configure some [CI/CD limits](../../administration/instance_limits.md#cicd-limits)
 from the **Admin** area: